WiseGuru/Lendalors-Journal/src/site/notes/Drakkenheim/_Sessions/S6 - Petra-fied.md

 		1. It appears to be the same piece from the crater above, and so with both [[Drakkenheim/NPCs/Petra Lang\|Petra]] and the crystal, we should be able to leave this cave with all boxes checked.
 	2. We find a... [[Drakkenheim/NPCs/Dolgruth\|Dolgruth]]?
 		1. It's a talking skull with a posh accent and delirium slivers for eyes, and appeared a little... unsettled when it saw there were more of us than just Echo.

-### Insults for Ratlings
-- Even your mate wouldn't care if you went missing
-- Your wrinkled whiskers couldn't find the caves walls even if you